 Coffee filter art is definitely a classic project for kids.
 Probably because it seems to be a universal hit – at least in my experience.
 These Halloween art activities are focused on pumpkins and jack-o-lanterns made via coffee filter art.
-The kiddos and I are pretty happy with how they turned out!
+You’re going to want to incorporate them into your plans for Halloween activities for preschoolers.

 coffee filter Halloween art activities